-7. Choose primary colors over traditional.
+7. Choose primary colors over traditional ones.

-This midcentury modern Christmas tree idea from Atomic Ranch has officially convinced us to abandon the traditional red and green color palette for bold primary colors, like yellow, orange, pink, and blue.
+This midcentury modern Christmas tree idea from Atomic Ranch has officially convinced us to abandon the traditional red and green color palette for bold colors like yellow, orange, pink, and blue.
 To bring this holiday style into your own home, complement red ornaments with a red accent chair that doubles as festive decor and additional seating.

 Get the look: Andover Mills Christmas Ball Ornaments in Hot Pink (set of 24), $30.29; Vickerman Ball Ornament Set in Yellow, $24.11; ZYBenda Christmas Tree Ball Ornaments (set of 24), $10.99; and The Holiday Aisle Ball Ornament (set of 24), $31.99